 Visual Studio Code is recommended IDE for Salesforce development.
-In this post we will learn about how to setup Visual Studio Code for Salesforce development.
-We’ll explore the features of VS Code, configure, and customize to use it as a power tool for Salesforce Development.
+In this post, we will learn about how to setup Visual Studio Code for Salesforce development.
+We’ll explore the features of VS Code, configure it, and customize it to use it as a powerful tool for Salesforce Development.

-Download the Visual Studio Code from here and install on your computer.
+Download vscode (Visual Studio Code) from here and install on your computer.
+Follow setup instructions will installation.

 To connect the VsCode with Salesforce org we need SalesforceDX CLI.
 Download the Salesforce CLI from here.